1. Aggregate functions

 1 row selected (0.113 seconds)

-The RPAD function right-pads a string to the specified length.
-If you do not specify the fill text or the fill text fails to pad the string to the specified length, spaces are added to the end of the specified characters.
-The specified characters follow a specific keyword.
-If the string length exceeds the specified length, the string is truncated to the specified length.
+Syntax: RPAD (string, length [, fill text]).
+This function right pads a string to a specified length by using spaces or a fill text.
+If you do not specify the fill text or the fill text cannot pad the string to the specified length, spaces are added to the end of the source string or the specified fill text to the specified length.
+If the length of the result string after padding exceeds the specified length, the result string is truncated to the specified length.

-SELECT RPAD('hi', 5, 'xy') FROM (VALUES(1));
+SELECT RPAD('hi',5,'xy') FROM (VALUES(1));

 +-------------------------+